Skip to content

 3. Under VOD Settings, enable Store Past Broadcasts.

-According to Twitch’s VOD help page, storage duration depends on your account type:
+According to Twitch’s VOD help page, storage duration depends on your account type and can be as short as 7 days:

 • Partners: 60 days